 - Learning to find self-worth WITHIN, not without

 I have linked an appropriate article to each of these four points.
 Click on whatever point you feel that you most need to work on.

-As someone who has struggled with a people-pleasing personality (Enneagram 9 INFJ by the way), I know how self-destructive this trait can be.
+As someone who has struggled with a people-pleasing personality (MBTI: INFJ by the way), I know how self-destructive this trait can be.
 Because of this need to be accepted by others, I have suffered intense periods of anxiety and chronic pain, not to mention tons of repressed emotions for years.

 But the first step to overcoming this problem is to shift your focal point from the outside world, to the inside world.
-Eventually, with time and practice utilising the points above, you will be able to say sincerely and openly “I am enough unto myself” as I now can.
+Eventually, with time and practice utilizing the points above, you will be able to say sincerely and openly “I am enough unto myself” as I now can.

 Any tips or advice that you have about this issue are welcome below.